Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation

-The discretization of the optimal control problems (OCPs) with PDE constraints in space and time results high dimensional systems.
-Here, we use symmetric interior penalty Galerkin (SIPG) method for space discretization \cite{riviere08dgm}.
-The discontinuous Galerkin (dG) methods are more stable for convection dominated problems than the continuous finite element methods and they do not require the stabilization terms like the streamline upwind/Petrov-Galerkin method (SUPG).
-The dG methods have several advantages compared to other numerical techniques such as finite volume and finite element methods; the trial and test spaces can be easily constructed, inhomogeneous boundary conditions and curved boundaries can be handled easily.
-The dG methods were successfully applied to linear steady state, time dependent and semi-linear optimal control problems with convection-diffusion-reaction equations \cite{Akman14,Akman14a,Yucel14}; to the semi-linear steady state OCPs \cite{Yucel15dgm}.
-There are two approaches for solving OCPs with PDE constraints.
-The first one is the discretize-then-optimize approach, where the objective function is discretized and the discrete Lagrangian is built, and then the optimality conditions are imposed in the discrete setting.
-The second one is the optimize-then-discretize approach, where the Lagrangian is built for the infinite dimensional problem and then the first order optimality conditions are discretized.
-There is no preferred approach \cite{Benner14tip,Gubisch17}, here we follow the optimize-then-discretize approach using the SIPG discretization in space and the backward Euler method in time.
-We employ the projected nonlinear conjugate gradient (CG) method \cite{Hager06acgd} for solving the nonlinear discrete optimization problem.
+For space discretization of PDEs, commonly used methods are finite differences, finite elements, finite volume, and spectral methods.
+One of the most stable and accurate methods is the discontinuous Galerkin (dG) method for convection dominated PDEs like the FHN equations.
+In this paper, we use the symmetric interior penalty Galerkin (SIPG) method for space discretization \cite{Arnold02,riviere08dgm}, which is the most relevant and popular dG method.
+The dG methods possess better properties for convective problems compared with continuous finite element methods, but they require a much larger number of degrees of freedom.
+Recently OCPs governed by linear stationary and time-dependent convection-diffusion-reaction equations \cite{Akman14,Akman14a,Yucel14} and semilinear steady state equations \cite{Yucel15dgm} are solved efficiently by the several dG methods.
+OCPs with PDE constraints are discretized usually following two approaches: the {\em discretize-then-optimize\/} approach, where the optimality conditions are imposed in the discrete setting, or the {\em optimize-then-discretize} approach in which the optimality conditions are derived in variational form and then discretization holds.
+There is no preferred approach \cite{Benner14tip,Gubisch17}, here we follow the {\em optimize-then-discretize} approach: the optimality conditions are discretized in space by the SIPG method and the backward Euler method in time.
+We employ the projected nonlinear conjugate gradient (CG) method \cite{Hager06acgd} for solving the resulting nonlinear discrete optimization problem.